WordPress Uptime & Downtime Monitoring

 What Is Uptime Monitoring?

-Uptime monitoring is a service that keeps tabs on whether your website is online.
-An uptime monitoring solution will check your website’s server at a regular frequency (determined by the service and your plan), and alert you when your website goes offline for any reason.
+Uptime monitoring is a monitoring service that keeps tabs on whether your website is online.
+An uptime monitoring tool will check your website’s server at a regular frequency (determined by the service and your plan), and alert you when your website goes offline for any reason.

 Why Uptime Monitoring is Important